What is emotional eating?

 Folks who promote biohacking for weight loss – along with diet and wellness culture – tell us that food is fuel and that if you feel more loosey goosey with food, you are weak, have no willpower, and are fundamentally flawed.
 Such bullshit.
 Who wants to live that way?

-So, eating for pleasure and comfort is good.
+So, eating for pleasure and comfort is fine and not something we want to banish from our lives.
 But as you go down the emotional spectrum, you may be using food to distract, numb, and punish yourself.
-Emotional eating exists on a spectrum, from satisfaction and comfort (which are both perfectly fine), to more sedative types of coping with mental distress.
+Emotional eating exists on a spectrum, from satisfaction and comfort, to more sedative types of coping with food.

 Largely, as a culture, we are confused and afraid of our “negative” emotions.
 We try to squash down feelings of sadness, loneliness, and pain.
 We ignore them, distract from them, or pretend they don’t exist.